malikusha/Gomoku/README.md

 #### Contributors: Bhon Bunnag, Malika Nurbekova, Yil Verdeja
 ___
 ## 1 Project Description and Goal
 This project consists of developing and implementing a computer program that plays Gomoku.
 Also known as "five in-a-row", is a board game similar to tic-tac-toe but on a larger board.
-This project will exemplify the minimax algorithm and alpha-beta pruning.
 ***
 ### 1.1 Game Description
 Gomoku is a two player game.
 The two players take turns putting markers on the board.
 One of the player uses **white** markers and the other uses **black** markers.